tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

 * Standard deviation can be used to determine the risk associated with an investment.
 Standard deviation is also used to calculate how much returns have been distributed from the average.

-* The higher the standard deviation, the greater the risk and the potential for a higher payout.
+* The higher the standard deviation, the greater the risk, and the potential for a higher payout.

 End the presentation and open the unsolved Jupyter notebook.
-Live code how to use Pandas to calculate standard deviation to evaluate risk and highlight the following:
+Live code how to use Pandas to calculate standard deviation to evaluate risk, highlighting the following:

 * For this demo, we will use stock data from some popular technology companies.